Literacy Program Coordinator

 Candidate requirements

-• Willingness to instruct all K-2 students, not exclusively struggling readers
+• Willingness to instruct all K-2 students (not exclusively struggling readers) and to incorporate AI and adaptive-learning technologies into everyday instruction

 Nice to have

-• Prior use of AI or adaptive learning platforms (e.g., Lexia, i-Ready, Amira) for instructional design or student data interpretation
+• Direct experience with AI-based or adaptive reading platforms (e.g., Amira, Lexia, i-Ready, Reading Plus) for instructional planning or data interpretation

-• Background in non-traditional or innovative educational settings (charter, micro-school, Montessori, hybrid)
+• Experience in non-traditional or innovative educational settings (charter schools, micro-schools, Montessori, hybrid models)

 Meet a successful candidate